-“I'm not hungry.
-I'm nervous and I can’t think about anything else right now.”
-I said, closing my bag and turned to her.
-“I've been thinking about this new school all night and since I woke up I’ve been feeling anxious.”
+“I'm really not hungry.
+I'm just nervous, but I don't want to think about that.”
+I said as I closed my bag and turned to her.
+“I've been thinking about it all night and since I woke up.”

-“You can skip school if you want to and let them know that you're sick.”
+“You can skip school if you want to.
+I can let them know that you're sick.”
 She suggested.

 I wish I was sick.

-“Mom, that's not going to help and you know that I'll still feel like this tomorrow as well; until I go to school,” I tell her.
+“Mom, that's not going to help and you know that I'll still feel like this tomorrow as well until I actually go to school,” I tell her.

 “I told your principal about your haphephobia.
-She was very understanding about it and said that she would try to make it comfortable for you as best as she could.”
-She said, taking a seat on the couch beside me.
+She actually was very understanding about this and said that she would try to make it comfortable for your classes.”
+She said, taking a seat on the couch.
 “Maybe this year will be good for you.”

 “Now?
 The school doesn't start for another hour.”
 She said as she saw me put on my shoes.

-“That's a good enough time for me to enter the school and find my class,” I said, taking a deep breath and debate about putting on my jacket.
+“That's a good enough time for me to enter the school and find my class,” I told her, taking a deep breath as I debated about putting on my jacket.
 “I'm trying, Mom.”

-She gave me a small smile reaching out to hold my hand; she’s the only one I was comfortable enough to allow to touch me.
-“I know and I'm proud of you.”
+She gave me a small smile and reached out to hold my hand; she was the only one I was comfortable enough to touch me.
+“I know... and I'm proud of you.”
+She said.

-We left the house after a while because my mom was trying to shove a few fruits into my bag and a homemade sandwich that she had prepared in case I was hungry.
-I regretted not bringing my jacket because it was still cold outside with the February winter air and in this new town that we moved to was a lot colder considering we live near the ocean by a few miles.
+We left the house after a while because my mom was trying to shove a few fruits into my bag and a homemade sandwich that she had prepared.
+I regretted not bringing my jacket because it was still cold outside with the February winter air and in this new town that we moved to was a lot colder than the previous city we lived in.
 I was calculating everything; it’s a ten-minute drive to my school, three minutes for me to step out of her car to stare up at my school, and another fifteen minutes for me to walk through the front gate.
 The pounding on my chest grows louder as we went through the main office for them to give me a print out of my class schedule and once we were done she turned to me knowing that this is where we part-ways.

-“You're going to be okay.”
-She said trying to calm me and was patting down my short curly hair.
+“You're okay.”
+She tried to calm me by patting down my short curly hair.

 “I feel like throwing up,” I whispered as I pinched my arm again.

 “I know.
 Sorry.”
-I said as I put my hands in my pockets.
+I said as I closed my eyes and began to count to five.
 “Okay, I'm going.”

 “Want me to pick you up?”
 She asked before I turned around.

 She smiled softly, “Of course.
-I'll be here; the same place as I parked the car.”
+I'll be here; the same place I parked the car.”